koeppern/polynomial_regression_demo/index.md

 ## Insertion - what's a polynomial

 A polynomial is a mathematical expression consisting of variables and coefficients, combined using addition, subtraction, and multiplication operations.
 It can be represented as a sum of terms, where each term is a product of a constant coefficient and a variable raised to a non-negative integer power.
-For example, a quadratic polynomial can be written as `f(x) = ax^2 + bx + c`, where *a*, *b*, and *c* are coefficients and *x* is the variable.
+For example, a quadratic polynomial can be written as $$f(x) = ax^2 + bx + c$$, where *a*, *b*, and *c* are coefficients and *x* is the variable.

 ## Generating synthetic data